celsworth/lxp-bridge/README.md

 ### `lxp/{datalog}/inputs/1` (and 2, and 3)

 These are JSON hashes of transient data.
 There are 3 of them just because that's how the inverter sends the data.
 They are sent at 5 minute intervals.

-Not sure what determines the interval, and I'm pretty sure it used to be 2 minutes so this interval might be stored in a register somewhere?
+You can also read them on demand, see `lxp/cmd/{datalog}/read/inputs/1` below.

-See [inputs.md](doc/inputs.md) for details of the JSON hashes.
+Also see [inputs.md](doc/inputs.md) for details of the JSON data hashes.

-TODO: think you can request these to be sent immediately, once I make `lxp/cmd/{datalog}/read_inputs` work..

 ### `lxp/{datalog}/params/0`